wstrange/dartdap/test/README.md

 `dart test -t unit`

-For more comprehensive testing, LDAP directories are required.
+For more comprehensive testing, an LDAP server is required.

 ## Test LDAP Server